rail-pay/rail/packages/join-server/README.md

-# Data Union Join Server
+# Vault Join Server

-This is a gatekeeper HTTP server for requiring Data Union members to fulfil certain requirements in order to join a Data Union.
+This is a gatekeeper HTTP server for requiring Vault members to fulfil certain requirements in order to join a Vault.
 Example use cases are limiting members to users of a certain application by requiring an application secret to be passed along with the join request, or preventing bots by requiring users to complete a CAPTCHA.

-The process of joining a Data Union is generally as follows:
+The process of joining a Vault is generally as follows:
-- At Data Union creation time, a `joinPartAgent` Ethereum address is configured on the Data Union smart contract.
-The `joinPartAgent` is able to add members to the Data Union.
+- At Vault creation time, a `joinPartAgent` Ethereum address is configured on the Vault smart contract.
+The `joinPartAgent` is able to add members to the Vault.
-- This Data Union join server is configured with the private key for the `joinPartAgent` address.
+- This Vault join server is configured with the private key for the `joinPartAgent` address.
-- When a member wants to join via the Data Union application, a HTTP request is sent to this join server.
+- When a member wants to join via the Vault application, a HTTP request is sent to this join server.
-- The join server validates the join request (by validating app secret, captcha, or whatever is needed), and then makes a blockchain transaction to add the member to the Data Union.
+- The join server validates the join request (by validating app secret, captcha, or whatever is needed), and then makes a blockchain transaction to add the member to the Vault.

-Data Union builder teams can easily [extend](#extending) the validation logic and run their own join server.
+Vault builder teams can easily [extend](#extending) the validation logic and run their own join server.
 Implementing any kind of join request validation logic is possible.

 As an alternative to running your own customized join server, the Rail Protocol hosts a [default join server](https://github.com/vaults/default-join-server), which also extends this base package and implements a validation logic based on application secrets stored in a database.
 Forking that as a starting point may be an easier way to get started on your own customizations, or you can follow the instructions in this readme to start the customizations from scratch.

-This package can also be [run as-is](#running-as-is), in which case the join server performs only signature validation and therefore allows anyone to join a Data Union.
+This package can also be [run as-is](#running-as-is), in which case the join server performs only signature validation and therefore allows anyone to join a Vault.

 ## Usage